If you’re looking for screen monitoring software there are a few different options to consider:

 Upwork (formerly known as oDesk) is a platform to help you find contractors in any country and a software platform for managing workers.
 They have a screen capture technology that works by taking screen shots every 15 minutes.
 They also have activity notes and they track how often the person has used their keyboard and mouse.

-Odesk Team Viewer allows contractors to view their screenshots and remove any that they’re not happy with.
+Upwork’s Work Diary allows users to view their screenshots and remove any that they’re not happy with.
 When a screenshot is removed the system will deduct 15 minutes of time from that person’s worked time for the day.
 So the overall effect is that the software will track reasonably accurately the hours worked for that person.
 Odesk charge 10% of the contractors salary, so if you are not planning to actually hire a contractor through Odesk then it’s an expensive solution.

 This tool has screenshot history, keystroke recording, activity updates and a representation of how much the person has used their keyboard and mouse.
 The cost for Agent Guardian is $15 per month per user.